temirov/ctx/README.md

 - **Call Chain Analysis:** Analyzes the call graph for a specified function using the `callchain` command.
 Provide the fully qualified (or suffix) function name as the sole argument.
 The traversal depth is configurable with `--depth`.
-- **Embedded Documentation (`--doc`):** When the `--doc` flag is used with the `content` or `callchain` command, ctx embeds documentation for imported third-party packages and referenced functions in the output (both *json* and *raw* formats).
+- **Embedded Documentation (`--doc`):** When the `--doc` flag is used with the `content` or `callchain` command, ctx embeds documentation for imported third-party packages and referenced functions in the output (*json*, *xml*, and *raw* formats).
 - **Output Formats:** Supports **json** output (default), **raw** text, and **xml** output using the `--format` flag for all commands.